sderosiaux/every-single-day-i-tldr/README.md

 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
 # 31-08-2025
+- https://arxiv.org/pdf/2410.06351 Moving Faster and Reducing Risk: Using LLMs in Release Deployment
 - https://grafana.com/blog/2025/08/22/how-to-monitor-your-homelab-with-beyla-ebpf-and-opentelemetry/ How to monitor with Beyla, eBPF, and OpenTelemetry
 - https://steipete.me/posts/2025/optimal-ai-development-workflow My Current AI Dev Workflow \- Very similar to mine, love it\!
 # 30-08-2025